-© Clinical Oncological Society of Australia 2012
+© Clinical Oncological Society of Australia 2012 (cc) BY

 This work, excluding the COSA logo is licensed under the Creative Commons Attribution 3.0 Australia License.
 You may distribute, remix and build upon this work.
-However, you must attribute COSA as the copyright holder of the work.
-The full terms and conditions of this licence are available at http://creativecommons.org/licenses/by/3.0/au/.
+However, you must attribute COSA as the copyright holder work.
+The full terms and conditions of this licence http://creativecommons.org/licenses/by/3.0/au/.